hashicorp/boundary-ui/ui/desktop/README.md

 - `yarn start:desktop`

-The Boundary CLI is NOT downloaded by default, to download and extract the CLI to `electron-app/cli` folder as part of the build, you need to set the environment variable `CLI_SETUP` to true.
-Example: `CLI_SETUP=true yarn start:desktop`.
+The Boundary CLI is NOT downloaded by default, to download and extract the CLI to `electron-app/cli` folder as part of the build, you need to set the environment variable `SETUP_CLI` to true.
+Example: `SETUP_CLI=true yarn start:desktop`.
 The CLI version is defined in `electron-app/config/cli/VERSION`.

 ### Developing Using Non-Release Versions of Boundary